ot24net/uweb/README.md

 	// Cors
 	app.Use(uweb.MdCors(uweb.DefaultCors))

-	// Router only support GET, POST, PUT, DELETE
-	// if you want more, change route.go app.Use(uweb.MdRouter())
+	// if you want more method, change route.go app.Use(uweb.MdRouter())

 	// listen address